tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01/what-should-i-do-when-i-m-locked-out.md

 /**
  * Invalidate blocking behavior in case yourself is locked out.
+ *
- * @note: activate the following code and upload this file via FTP.
+ * How to use: Activate the following code and upload this file via FTP.
+ */
- */ /* -- EDIT THIS LINE AND ACTIVATE THE FOLLOWING FUNCTION -- *
-function ip_geo_block_emergency( $validate ) {
+/* -- ADD `/` TO THE TOP OR END OF THIS LINE TO ACTIVATE THE FOLLOWINGS -- * function ip_geo_block_emergency( $validate ) {
 	$validate['result'] = 'passed';
 	return $validate;